Poofy1/CADBUSI-Training/README.md

 ## Lead Model
 Our current direction is to include PALM in the instance training of our ABMIL + ITS2CLR framework.
-The bag training generates sudo labels that will be used in the instance training after warmup.
+The bag training generates pseudo-labels that will be used in the instance training after warmup.
 PALM will move unknown instances to their closest prototype after warmup.